-For the year ended 31 December 2016, the Company made a net loss of \$244,982 (2015: \$361,842) predominately due to (non-cash) share based expenses of \$180,674 and corporate and administration expenses not related to or covered under the management fee the Company receives from Urtek LLC.
+For the year ended 31 December 2017, the Company made a net loss of \$93,192 (2016: \$244,982) predominately due to corporate and administration expenses not related to or covered under the management fee the Company receives from Urtek LLC.
 Corporate and administration costs were significantly lower than the previous year.
+The management fee was also significantly reduced in the current year.